 Nni Francu u Vastiddaru (Via Vittorio Emanuele, 102, 90133 Palermo PA)

-Often eaten as starters together with other fried food in what is commonly know as “Antipasto Siciliano” (a platter of Crocche, Panelle, Arancinette and fried, buttered vegetables).
+Often eaten as starters together with other fried food in what is commonly known as “Antipasto Siciliano” (a platter of Crocche, Panelle, Arancinette and fried, buttered vegetables).

-Best crocche in Palermo
+Best Crocche in Palermo

 Nni Francu u Vastiddaru (Via Vittorio Emanuele, 102, 90133 Palermo PA)

-Talking about Palermo’s street food without mentioning the most famous sweet pastry is not only a crime against every foody, but it’s completely impossible.
+Talking about the street food in Palermo without mentioning the most famous sweet pastry is not only a crime against every foody, but it’s completely impossible.
 These delicacies have been gracing Sicily since the dawn of time, with their first mention dating back to Rome’s great Cicero (though to be fair, the origins are disputed, some attributing them to nuns in Caltanissetta, others to the Arabs who conquered Sicily for a couple of centuries, others still linking them to the celebration of Carnival).

-What exactely are Cannoli?
+What exactly are Cannoli?
 Elongated fried dough filled with sweetened ricotta cheese, often topped by either a cherry or a slice of orange.
-This is, if we talk about the original recipe.
-Nowadays you can find Cannoli with a variety of fillings (chiefly, chocolate or pistachio) and toppings (again, chocolate and pistachio being the island’s favorite).
+That is if we talk about the original recipe.
+Nowadays you can find Cannoli with a variety of fillings (chiefly, chocolate or pistachio) and toppings (again, chocolate and pistachio is the island’s favorite).